Skip to content

 Choose SOAP as the type of web service you want to create.

-Then, enter the name of the web service that you're going to add, in this case enter "LibraryInformationSystem.soap" and click Create.
+Then, enter the name of the web service you are going to add; in this case, enter "LibraryInformationSystem.soap" and click Create.

-This will add the SOAP web services definition file to your test project:
+This will add the SOAP web service definition file to your test project:

 tutorial_soap_pic2

-In the Endpoint section of the SOAP toolbar, enter the following URL to the sample application's WSDL file:
+In the Endpoint section of the SOAP toolbar, enter the following URL for the sample application's WSDL file:

 1